dippy2214/FNAF-Bros-Brawl/README.md

 After implementing this solution however, I encountered an unexpected issue.
 My camera screen resizing code was completely broken.
 After commenting it out and testing only my code to move the focal point, I found it was working correctly, but there was a deeper issue.
 My code for resizing the screen had been written with the expectation that the focal point of the screen would always be (0,0).
-It was time to take a step back and do some refactoring
+It was time to take a step back and do some refactoring.

 ### 🔧 Fixing Up Old Mistakes
+After an embarrassingly long time, I realised I could simply normalise my min and max positions by subtracting the camera's x and y coordinates.
+I still had plenty of fun issues though, such as forgetting to add default values and exploding the cameras position on startup - an issue I only noticed when fixing a different issue caused by setting the camera's position exactly.
+Instead, the program now lerped towards a target position, creating a much smoother movement.